timAlltricks/BrutForce/README.md

 * _Array[String]_ **unauthorized**: List of unauthorized chars // default : []

 ### Configure the word
+The word is the String that is used to fill the password input
 ```
 - // without params
 $ bruteForce.start()